-The biggest challenge is always people management – my role requires me to work cross functionally and with multiple stakeholders.
+The biggest challenge is always people management – my role requires me to work cross-functionally and with multiple stakeholders.
 It is important that the work environment is a fun, collaborative but productive one.
-I always go the extra mile to ensure my team are happy, motivated and well looked after – it’s a big and very important part of my day to day life.
+I always go the extra mile to ensure my team is happy, motivated, and well looked after – it’s a big and very important part of my day-to-day life.

 Who is one female entrepreneur who you personally admire and why?

 Margaret Thatcher, the “Iron Lady” of British politics, she was not afraid to speak her mind and she was driven by her passion and beliefs – she went above and beyond to achieve her goals.

 What advice do you have for the next generation of women leaders?

 - Reach for the stars – dream big, you can do anything you want to when you put your mind to it.